memreok/memreok/README.md

 ### 🔭 My Interests and Skills

-With a defense-oriented perspective, I have knowledge and experience in the following areas:
+With a perspective focused on both offensive and defensive cybersecurity, I have knowledge and experience in the following areas:

 * **🛡️ Cybersecurity Fundamentals:**
     * **Network Fundamentals and Security:** I have a foundational understanding of concepts like TCP/IP, Firewalls, IDS/IPS, VPNs, and network traffic analysis.